-This is an address to the former students of the Prep Coach Academy, and a public acknowledgement for Kyle Webber who created it and his choice to suspend the program and work with SNA in creating a program that meets current practising standards.
+This is an address to the former students of the Prep Coach Academy, and a public acknowledgment for Kyle Webber who created it and his choice to suspend the program and work with SNA in creating a program that meets current practicing standards.

 As such a number of private educators were notified of these changes and advised of their obligations to paying customers moving forward under the new legislation and liability.

 Kyle Webber chose to ensure that everyone going through his program would be afforded every opportunity to progress with relevant qualifications allowing them to practice in physique contest preparation.
 The standards for Physique Contest Preparation (that insurers recognise as ‘contest prep’ and not just nutrition or meal plans – this differentiation to the wording and cover is vital to understand) are being upheld and regulated by us at Sports Nutrition Australia and presently no other body.
 These standards have been set with feedback both from the state bodies and the insurers, and follow as: